The latest numbers on COVID-19 in Canada for Sunday, Feb. 7, 2021

 There have been zero tests completed.

-There were 12 new cases Saturday.
-The rate of active cases is 28.41 per 100,000 people.
-Over the past seven days, there have been a total of 107 new cases.
-The seven-day rolling average of new cases is 15.
+There were seven new cases Sunday.
+The rate of active cases is 26.1 per 100,000 people.
+Over the past seven days, there have been a total of 88 new cases.
+The seven-day rolling average of new cases is 13.

-There were two new reported deaths Saturday.
+There were zero new reported deaths Sunday.
 Over the past seven days there have been a total of two new reported deaths.
 The seven-day rolling average of new reported deaths is zero.
 The seven-day rolling average of the death rate is 0.04 per 100,000 people.
 The overall death rate is 2.56 per 100,000 people.

 There have been zero tests completed.